nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 * :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_DOWNLOAD_FRAGMENT_SIZE`
 * :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_REQUEST_UPON_INIT`

-Configure both of the following options if you need your application to use A-GPS as well, for coarse time and position data and to get the fastest TTFF:
+Configure the following option if you need your application to use A-GPS as well, for coarse time and position data and to get the fastest TTFF:

 * :kconfig:option:`CONFIG_NRF_CLOUD_AGPS`
-* :kconfig:option:`CONFIG_AGPS`

-If A-GPS is not desired (due to data costs, low power requirements, or expected frequent loss of cloud connectivity), both options listed above must be disabled.
+If A-GPS is not desired (due to data costs, low power requirements, or expected frequent loss of cloud connectivity), you must disable the option.

 For an application that uses P-GPS, the following options must be configured for storing settings, for having accurate clock time, and for having a location to store predictions: